ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Optician becomes a Health Care Provider, as opposed to an eyeglass merchant.*

-Second, Ophthalmic Industry Members must step up with their collective resources, to close the "knowledge gap" with the ways and means for each generation of Opticians to "recognize the strengths and value of all colleagues," to improve the quality of service at all levels, and to provide, protect, and preserve the increasingly rare Hands-on-the-Patient skills of "Mature Generation" Opticians in the interest of serving the health and wellness of their current and future base.
-To this end, our prospective model for an On-site, Hands-on-The-Patient Training Workshops for Dispensers follows.
+SECOND, Ophthalmic Industry Members must step up with their collective resources, to close the "knowledge gap" with the ways and means for each generation of Opticians to "recognize the strengths and value of all colleagues," to improve the quality of service at all levels, and to provide, protect, and preserve the increasingly rare Hands on the Patient skills of "Mature Generation" Opticians in the interest of serving the health and wellness of their current and future base.

-*Note: American Board of Opticianry accredited and Florida State Board of Opticianry approved CE hours for Hands-on-the-Patient frame fitting workshops are currently being conducted in Florida under the sponsorship of the POF, Professional Opticians of Florida.
+*American Board of Opticianry accredited and Florida State Board of Opticianry approved CE hours for Hands on the Patient frame fitting workshops are currently being conducted in Florida under the sponsorship of the POF, Professional Opticians of Florida.
 Any Eye Care Professionals interested in attending similar workshops should inquire here.

 The Florida Board of Opticianry is an entity within the Florida Department of Health, which has jurisdiction over Florida Health Care Providers.
 See Florida Board of Opticianry Required Equipment and Tools.